salihbektas/Java-Design-Pattern-Examples/Itarator Pattern/README.md

 # Iterator Pattern
 In the scenario designed for this pattern, a 2-dimensional integer array comes from a satellite.
 For data analysis, an iterator is required to spiral counterclockwise through the data.
+The iterator should start from the upper left corner.

 Example of data from satellite:
 <pre>